 When to use AI agents (and when not to)

-Use AI agents when a task requires multiple steps where each step's output affects the next, the data is unstructured or varies in format, exceptions are frequent enough that rigid rules break down, and human-level judgment is needed at decision points.
-Don't use AI agents for simple rule-based workflows (use RPA), single-step API calls (use a regular integration), tasks requiring 100% accuracy on critical decisions without human review, or problems you haven't fully mapped yet.
-The clearest signal that you need an agent is when your current automation breaks on the 20–30% of cases that don't fit the script.
+Use AI agents when a task has multiple steps where each step's output affects the next, data is unstructured, and exceptions exceed 20% of cases.
+Don't use them for simple rule-based workflows, single-step API calls, or unmapped processes.
+RaftLabs has built 40+ agentic systems and found the clearest signal is when current automation breaks on the 20-30% of edge cases that don't fit the script.

 Key Takeaways